JasonCaldwellMBA/AWS_DeepRacer-Object_Avoidance/Create_Best_Performing_Model.md

 b) Personalize name, shell, and color -> Next
 c) Select 'Stereo camera' -> Done
 ![Vehicle with Stereo camera in garage](./images/Vehicle_in_garage.png)
-5) Select 'Your Models' -> Create model.
+6) Select 'Your Models' -> Create model.
-6) Add model name -> Select track 're:Invent 2018 Wide'
+7) Add model name -> Select track 're:Invent 2018 Wide'
 ![re:Invent 2018 Wide race track](./images/Race_track.png)
-7) Race type
+8) Race type
 a) Time trail.
     -Note: This is how I did the training.
-You could try skipping some steps and train on object avoidance straight away.
+   It is possible to skip some steps and train on object avoidance straight away.
    See step 13 below for additional details.
 b) Training algorithm and hyperparameters -> leave all as defaults EXCEPT expand 'Hyperparameters' -> change Discount factor to 0.5 -> Next.
 ![Hyperparameters](./images/Hyperparameters.png)
-8) Leave all action space options as is -> Next
+9) Leave all action space options as is -> Next
 ![Continuous action space](./images/Action_spaces.png)
-9) Select vehicle created in step 5 with a stereo camera -> Next.
+10) Select vehicle created in step 5 with a stereo camera -> Next.
-10) In the code editor,
+11) In the code editor,
 a) add the following reward function:

 ```python